Workshop Recordings and Feedback

 Marla Cohen

-Marla Cohen over 2 years ago
+Marla Cohen almost 3 years ago

 I am in support of net zero by 2035

-mlowery1214 over 2 years ago
+mlowery1214 almost 3 years ago

 Thank you for the incredible work you've done, researching responsible ways to decarbonize Omaha's energy sources.
 Given the research, I certainly support setting a net zero target by 2035 as compared to 2050.
 The additional 1% increase in rates would certainly be worth the reductions in GHG emissions in the middle of the century.

-kmfitzgerald over 2 years ago
+kmfitzgerald almost 3 years ago

 Removed by moderator.

-Nancy over 2 years ago
+Nancy almost 3 years ago

 Thank you for accepting public comment on your initial results for the Decarbonization Pathways.